JaredGB1/Expense-Tracker-Python-SQLite-/README.md

 The purpose of creating this program was to demonstrate proficiency in working with SQLite relational databases using Python and to learn more about applying this to real-world cases.

 To use the program, you can run the Python file in a terminal.
 From the menu, you can:

--Add New Users
+- Add New Users
--Update Users
+- Update Users
--Delete Users
+- Delete Users
--View All Users
+- View All Users
--Add Expenses
+- Add Expenses
--Update Expenses
+- Update Expenses
--Delete Expenses
+- Delete Expenses
--View All Expenses
+- View All Expenses
--View Expenses by User, Sorted by Date
+- View Expenses by User, Sorted by Date

-{Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the software running, a walkthrough of the code, and a view of how created the Relational Database.}

 [Software Demo Video](https://www.youtube.com/watch?v=F7UNjhzV9FY)